-UNICEF successfully identified almost all key bottlenecks that limited effective coverage in all the evaluation countries.
-A total of 396 bottlenecks were identified for all intervention packages supported by UNICEF and across 15 thematic areas.
-In terms of MoRES determinants, the highest number of bottlenecks was identified in "management and service organisation" (120), "skilled and motivated HR" (68) and "conducive laws, policies, social norms and standards" (57).
-The lowest number of bottlenecks was identified for "geographical access" (4).
-UNICEF and its partners attempted to focus on almost all (99%) identified bottlenecks over the evaluated 12-year period.
+UNICEF successfully identified almost all of the important bottlenecks that limited effective coverage in all the evaluation countries.
+The most important bottlenecks identified were related to health system management (120), the availability of skilled and motivated personnel (68) and to the absence of conducive laws, policies, social norms and standards (57).
+Unlike in other regions, geographical access to services rarely appears to be an important bottleneck.
+UNICEF and its partners worked to address almost all (99%) of the identified bottlenecks over the evaluated 12-year period - UNICEF alone designed an estimated 2000 programmatic activities in the five countries over the evaluated period addressing health system level bottlenecks.